-On her Instagram story on October 15, Kardashian posted a picture along with an article pointing her 102 million followers to an article on her website on "the best voter merch."
-She also added a little note that her "favorite" was coming on the next slide.
+On her Instagram story on 15th October, Kardashian posted a picture along with an article pointing her 102 million followers to an article on her website on "the best voter merch."
+She also added a little note that her "favourite" was coming on the next slide.
 The next photo showed her posing while wearing a "Vote Kanye" hat, and then tagged her brother-in-law.

 The weird part is that West's merch isn't even included in the list of non-partisan voter merch in the article.
 So maybe it was a joke?
 Let's just say a lot of people don't find it very funny.